Clickable arrow icon In this article

 Government bonds of this nature have a fixed coupon rate throughout the tenure of the bond.
 In other words, the interest rate remains constant for the entire investment tenure irrespective of the fluctuating market rates.

 As the name suggests, the interest rate of these bonds keeps fluctuating during the investment.
-The interest rate changes are undertaken at intervals which are declared before the bond is issued.
+The interest rate changes are undertaken at intervals that are declared before the bond is issued.

 For example, a floating rate bond (FRB) has a pre-announced interval of 6 months.
 It means that the interest rate would reset every six months throughout the tenure.

-As the name suggests, Zero coupon bonds have no coupon payments.
-The profits from these bonds arise from the difference in the issue price and redemption value.
+As the name suggests, zero-coupon bonds have no coupon payments.
+The profits from these bonds arise from the difference between the issue price and the redemption value.
 In other words, these bonds are issued at a discount and redeemed at par.
-Further, these bonds are not issued through auction but created through existing securities.

 The capital index bonds are those where the principal amount is linked to an accepted index of inflation.
 This bond is issued to protect the principal amount of investors from inflation.

-The Inflation Index bonds (IIBs) are where the principal amount and the interest payment is linked to an inflation index.
+The Inflation Index bonds (IIBs) are where the principal amount and the interest payment are linked to an inflation index.
 The inflation index may be the Consumer Price Index (CPI) or the Wholesale Price Index (WPI).
-Investments in such bonds ensure real returns which remains constant.
+Investments in such bonds ensure real returns that remain constant.
 Also, it can safeguard the investor’s portfolio against inflation rates.

-The Government of India issues special securities from time to time to entities like oil marketing companies, fertilizer companies, the food corporation of India, etc. The government issues these securities as compensation to these companies instead of cash subsidies.
+The Government of India issues special securities from time to time to entities like oil marketing companies, fertiliser companies, the Food Corporation of India, etc. The government issues these securities as compensation to these companies instead of cash subsidies.

 STRIPS means Separate Trading of Registered Interest and Principal of Securities.
-Here, each cash flow of a fixed rate bond is converted into individual security.
+Here, each cash flow of a fixed-rate bond is converted into an individual security.
 Next, they are traded in the secondary market.
-Also, they are very similar to zero coupon bonds.
+Also, they are very similar to zero-coupon bonds.
 However, they are created out of the existing securities.

-• An individual or individuals who are not NRI
+• An individual or individuals who are not NRIs.

 How to Buy Government Bonds in India?

-Earlier, buying bonds in India was a time consuming and complicated process.
-Investors had to choose from limited options available with the broker.
+Earlier, buying bonds in India was a time-consuming and complicated process.
+Investors had to choose from the limited options available with the broker.
 Also, physically submit signed documents to invest in bonds.
-Finally, the investor would receive a bond certificate or digital bond in their demat account.
-This entire procedure takes a week’s time.
-However, with digitalisation, buying government bonds in India has become paperless, fast and convenient.
-The following are the ways to buy government bonds in India –
+Finally, the investor would receive a bond certificate or a digital bond in their demat account.
+This entire procedure took about a week.
+However, with digitalisation, government bond investment in India has become paperless, fast and convenient.
+The following are the ways to buy government bonds in India:

 Advantages of investing in Government Bonds

-The following are the advantages of investing in government bonds.
+The following are the benefits of investing in government bonds:

 Government bonds promise assured returns and stability of funds to investors.
 They have always been an example of risk-free security.
 Thus, investors looking for a risk-free investment, government bonds are suitable for them.